ickb/proposal/README.md

         Type: Nervos DAO
         Lock:
             CodeHash: iCKB Script
-            HashType: Data1
+            HashType: Type
             Args: Empty
-    - ... # From none to 62 exact clones of the preceding Deposit cell
+    - ... # From none to 63 exact clones of the preceding Deposit cell
     - Receipt:
-        Data:
+        Data: ReceiptData
+            union_id: all zero, reserved for future updates (4 bytes)
             receipt_count: Quantity of immediately preceding deposits (2 bytes)
             receipt_amount: Single deposit unoccupied capacity (6 bytes)
         Type:
             CodeHash: iCKB Script
-            HashType: Data1
+            HashType: Type
             Args: Empty
         Lock: A lock that identifies the user
-    - Cell with iCKB Script as Lock:
-        Data: Empty
-        Type: A lock that identifies the user
-        Lock:
-            CodeHash: iCKB Script
-            HashType: Data1
-            Args: Empty
 ```

 ### Deposit Phase 2

-While a receipt accrues interests and it can be used to withdraw, it's not liquid nor transferrable.
+A receipt accrues interests and it can be used to withdraw, but it's not liquid nor transferrable.

 The second phase of the deposit transforms a receipt into its equivalent amount of iCKB tokens, which in turn is both liquid and transferrable.
 This conversion is now possible thanks to the header of the deposit block now available.

 As seen in [iCKB/CKB Exchange Rate Calculation](#ickbckb-exchange-rate-calculation) for each receipt the equivalent amount of iCKB is well defined.
 The only difference being the incentivization: oversized receipts are subject to a 10% fee on the amount exceeding a standard deposit.

-So far a phase 2 deposit transaction contains receipts and tokens, but a valid transaction must also include at least one cell in input with iCKB Script as Lock.
-This lock is needed by SUDT mint for fulfilling the Owner Lock role, so basically for compliance reasons.
-Still any instance of the iCKB Script contains the full protocol logic, so if in the future a SUDT-alike standard adds mint authorization by type script, then the Receipt can readily fulfill that role and the Owner Lock is not needed anymore in the transaction.

-Summing up, in the second deposit phase, these rules must be followed:
+In the second deposit phase, these rules must be followed:

 - The iCKB value of a receipt is calculated as